 Accessing the skilled talent you need for deploying new data initiatives isn’t always easy.
 In fact, Accenture’s Closing the Data Value Gap study found “more than half of the companies” have a tough time hiring and keeping the skilled talent they need.

 Since most data initiatives are time-fixed projects with limited budgets, keeping the right mix of skilled talent on staff isn’t always possible.
 And asking internal IT teams to step away from their everyday work and devote what could be several weeks to a data initiative usually isn’t practical.

 Many organizations find it makes more sense to contract data initiatives out to third-party vendors that specialize in deploying successful, data-driven initiatives.
-These vendors often have a diverse mix of highly skilled and experienced professional data talent (as described above) available for augmenting internal IT resources, managing data operations, or even helping out on special projects.
+These vendors often have a diverse mix of highly skilled and experienced data teams available for augmenting internal IT resources, managing data operations, or even helping out on special projects.

 When choosing a third-party vendor, make sure to vet your data team well.
 They should have (or be able to quickly develop), a deep knowledge of your industry domain and have experience deploying similar initiatives.